 Accidents can happen at any time, but if you are prepared, serious crisis can be averted.
 This is an excellent time to familiarize oneself with the basic principles of dog first aid.

 For bandaging material, you should keep a roll of gauze (can also be used to create a makeshift muzzle if needed), square gauze, non-stick pads, first aid tape and/or Vetwrap.
-For medications, be sure to have multi-purpose product like Vetericyn on hand, which it cleans, treats and heals the wounds at once.
-It can be used for the eyes, ears, nose and other places, and kills viruses, bacteria and fungi, and is safe even if licked after application.
-It does not sting when applied to open wounds, is non-toxic and environmentally safe for the canine and for disposal.
+For medications, be sure to have a multi-purpose product on hand which cleans, treats and helps heal the wounds.
 You can also include cortisol cream for itchy bug bites, eye wash solution in case you need to flush your dog’s eye and hydrogen peroxide in case your dog ingests something potentially toxic and you need to induce vomiting.
 Keep in mind that vomiting should only be induced after consulting your veterinarian or poison control.
 Keep an eye on the expiration dates on medications and replace them whenever they expire.

 When an emergency occurs, take a moment to look around and fully assess the situation.
 For example, if your dog was hit by a car, don’t immediately rush out in traffic.
 You won’t do him any good if you end up in the hospital yourself.
 Carefully approach your pet and assess his condition.
 Is he breathing?
 If not, start CPR.
 Is he bleeding?
 Apply direct pressure to the wound and so on.